nylo-core/nylo.dev/resources/docs/5.x/ny-list-view.md

 ## Parameters

-Here's some important parameters you should know about before using the `NyPullToRefresh` widget.
+Here are some important parameters you should know about before using the `NyPullToRefresh` widget.

 | Property | Type | Description |
 | --- | --- | --- |